 |8||65–||Integrity vs. despair||Assess and make sense of life and meaning of contributions|

 COGNITIVE THEORY OF DEVELOPMENT

-Jean Piaget (1896–1980) is another stage theorist who studied childhood development ([link]).
+Jean Piaget (1896–1980) is another stage theorist who studied childhood development (Figure).
 Instead of approaching development from a psychoanalytical or psychosocial perspective, Piaget focused on children’s cognitive growth.
 He believed that thinking is a central aspect of development and that children are naturally inquisitive.
 However, he said that children do not think and reason like adults (Piaget, 1930, 1932).
 His theory of cognitive development holds that our cognitive abilities develop through specific stages, which exemplifies the discontinuity approach to development.
 As we progress to a new stage, there is a distinct shift in how we think and reason.

 Piaget said that children develop schemata to help them understand the world.
 Schemata are concepts (mental models) that are used to help us categorize and interpret information.
 By the time children have reached adulthood, they have created schemata for almost everything.
 When children learn new information, they adjust their schemata through two processes: assimilation and accommodation.
 First, they assimilate new information or experiences in terms of their current schemata: assimilation is when they take in information that is comparable to what they already know.
 Accommodation describes when they change their schemata based on new information.
 This process continues as children interact with their environment.